peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ## Methods

-* `CharacterReader(InputStream stream)`<br>
+* `CharacterReader(InputStream stream) CharacterReader`<br>
- Initializes a new instance of the  class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader(InputStream stream,
-               int mode)`<br>
+               int mode) CharacterReader`<br>
- Initializes a new instance of the  class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and replace invalid byte sequences with replacement characters (U + FFFD).
 * `CharacterReader(InputStream stream,
                int mode,
-               boolean errorThrow)`<br>
+               boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the  class; will skip the byte-order mark (U + FEFF) if it appears first in the stream.
+ Initializes a new instance of the CharacterReader class; will skip the byte-order mark (U + FEFF) if it appears first in the stream.
 * `CharacterReader(InputStream stream,
                int mode,
                boolean errorThrow,
-               boolean dontSkipUtf8Bom)`<br>
+               boolean dontSkipUtf8Bom) CharacterReader`<br>
- Initializes a new instance of the  class.
+ Initializes a new instance of the CharacterReader class.
-* `CharacterReader(String str)`<br>
+* `CharacterReader(String str) CharacterReader`<br>
- Initializes a new instance of the  class using a Unicode 16-bit string; if the string begins with a byte-order mark (U + FEFF), it won't be skipped, and any unpaired surrogate code points (U+D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader class using a Unicode 16-bit string; if the string begins with a byte-order mark (U + FEFF), it won't be skipped, and any unpaired surrogate code points (U+D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).
 * `CharacterReader(String str,
-               boolean skipByteOrderMark)`<br>
+               boolean skipByteOrderMark) CharacterReader`<br>
- Initializes a new instance of the  class using a Unicode 16-bit string; any unpaired surrogate code points (U + D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).
+ Initializes a new instance of the CharacterReader class using a Unicode 16-bit string; any unpaired surrogate code points (U + D800 to U + DFFF) in the string are replaced with replacement characters (U + FFFD).
 * `CharacterReader(String str,
                boolean skipByteOrderMark,
-               boolean errorThrow)`<br>
+               boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the  class using a Unicode 16-bit string.
+ Initializes a new instance of the CharacterReader class using a Unicode 16-bit string.
 * `CharacterReader(String str,
                int offset,
-               int length)`<br>
+               int length) CharacterReader`<br>
- Initializes a new instance of the  class.
+ Initializes a new instance of the CharacterReader class.
 * `CharacterReader(String str,
                int offset,
                int length,
                boolean skipByteOrderMark,
-               boolean errorThrow)`<br>
+               boolean errorThrow) CharacterReader`<br>
- Initializes a new instance of the  class.
+ Initializes a new instance of the CharacterReader class.
 * `int Read(int[] chars,
     int index,
     int length)`<br>